jcbarnescrim/power/README.md

 # power
-power analysis of ccj
+power analysis of ccj literature

 there are two files that are of interest here:

 1) table of estimates and sample sizes from ccj meta-analyses

-2) R code for analyzing the data in the table
+2) Stata code for analyzing the data in the table